vipulsharma144/interview-assignment/README.md

 npm start
 ```

-## files

 ## Assumptions

-- Roles and Resources are initialized and need not be modified in the program in run time.
+- Roles and Resources are initialized and cannot be modified/created in the program in run time.

 - The password is store in simple raw text but can be hashed using library like bcrypt.